 Today we have departments in Ski, Kongsberg, Kristiansand, Stavanger, Bergen, Ulsteinvik, Trondheim and Rissa.
 We have long been Norway's largest supplier of hydraulics to the offshore and marine industries, in addition to the defense and onshore industries.

 When society is now investing heavily in sustainable energy production, we take responsibility for a sustainable future by contributing to solutions that save energy and reduce emissions.
 We use our experience and expertise in new areas such as renewable energy such as offshore wind and hydropower.
 In addition, we invest heavily in energy-efficient solutions within aquaculture.

-As Sophus Berentsen focused on innovative solutions in 1851 – with steel and glass, in 2022 we can offer condition-based maintenance and deliver energy-efficient solutions to tomorrow's low-carbon society.
+As Sophus Berentsen focused on innovative solutions in 1851 – with steel and glass, in 2022 we can deliver energy-efficient solutions to tomorrow's low-carbon society.

 Where we are in 10 – 50 – 100 years, no one knows – but if we still exist, we are sure to produce innovative products for the future.